How to survive your first 100 days as a sergeant

 Learn to delegate: Consider delegating tasks to officers who have expressed a desire to climb the leadership ladder.
-Giving them an opportunity to get involved in an assignment is an investment not only in their future but to the agency itself.
-Follow up is an important part of delegation.
+Giving them an opportunity to get involved in an assignment is an investment not only in their future but in the agency itself.
+Follow-up is an important part of delegation.
 However, a note about delegation, you can give someone the authority to take on a particular task, but you are still ultimately responsible for the end product.

 Managing the bureaucracy maze: Bureaucracy includes the people, processes and resources that can help you accomplish your goals.
 Navigating through it successfully can ensure your unit is allocated the resources it needs.

 Personnel: Familiarize yourself with your officers, their personalities and goals.
 Should you have to initiate disciplinary action, you will find it is one thing to study for the sergeant test vs. having to counsel or discipline others face-to-face.
 Documenting disciplinary actions, and making recommendations, commendations and evaluations are also part of your administrative tasks.

 Planning: Planning an event, a project, scheduling people and or resources, are an integral part of a sergeant’s duties.
 Consider reviewing plans for past events and any after-action reports.

 Write a training lesson: When required, research the need for the training, and how to conduct the training and evaluate the results of the training.